Information, effects, dosage, side effects

 Astaxanthin also has the highest ORAC (Oxygen Radical Absorbance Capacity) value of all antioxidative super vital substances.
-ORAC is a method to measure the antioxidant power against peroxyl radicals, hydroxyl radicals, peroxynitrite radicals, superoxide radicals and singlet oxygen.
+ORAC is a method to measure the antioxidant power against peroxyl radicals, hydroxyl radicals, peroxynitrite radicals, superoxide radicals, and singlet oxygen.

 Astaxanthin is superior to other antioxidants because its long-chain structure and polar end groups can coat the double-layer cell membrane, which means that Astaxanthin can provide much better protection against oxidative stress.

-Astaxanthin can neutralize free radicals in both water and fat-soluble areas of the cell membrane.
+Astaxanthin can neutralise free radicals in both water and fat-soluble areas of the cell membrane.
 This is a big difference to other antioxidants that either only act on the inside (like vitamin E and beta-carotene) or the outside (like vitamin C) of the cell membrane.